lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.61 Avitus Draconis acquired ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Stahn title [Stahndum], Johnny's title [Johnny Beats]    |

+After playing Wild Shot at least once, speak with the technician to play a new mini-game "His Majesty's Drums."
+This is a parody of a popular taiko mini-game called "Taiko no Tasujin," and will be played by Stahn, Johnny, and Woodrow.
+Johnny and Stahn will both play a piece that reminds them of Moreau while Woodrow judges their performance.
+The tutorial will provide you with instructions on how to play.
+Since there aren't any difficult roadblocks to play this mini-game, it is recommended to play it as a break during the second half of the game.

 Multiple Graphics